papermerge/documentation/docs/setup/docker.md

 # Docker

 !!!
-Danger
+Warning

       Papermerge 3.0 is currently in active development.
-There is no stable version yet.
+There is no stable version yet for 3.0.
 At this stage all docker images are tagged either 3.0devX or 3.0aX.

-## TL;DR
+## Web App

-The only two required environment variables are `PAPERMERGE__SECURITY__SECRET_KEY` and `PAPERMERGE__AUTH__PASSWORD`:
+The only two required environment variables are `PAPERMERGE__SECURITY__SECRET_KEY` and `PAPERMERGE__AUTH__PASSWORD`.
+To start web ui part use following command:

 ```console
 docker run -p 9400:80 \